mcpalmer1980/mp3-gui/README.md

 - Export Subfolder - Enter name for subfolder to export playlists into
 - List - Click a listed album to edit the album tag for each song on it
 - Copy - Copy displayed album list into the clipboard
-- Make Playlists - Export playlist for each ablum currently displayed
+- Make Playlists - Export playlist for each abloom currently displayed

 ### Options
-- Sort by Count - Sort ablums by song count instead of alphabetically
+- Sort by Count - Sort albums by song count instead of alphabetically
 - Extra Details - Display songs from each album
 - Unfold Details - Display each song on its own line of text
-- Minimum Count - Only ablums with at least this number of songs will be shown
+- Minimum Count - Only albums with at least this number of songs will be shown
+- Play on Click - Play songs by from an album when you click instead of editing

 ## Genres
 Display all genres in source folder, edit genre tags, and export genre playlists